Philip Palin: Early life

-Military career
+Early military career

 Burma and India

-Palin joined the 2nd Battalion Cheshire Regiment in Burma and saw active service in the latter stages of the Third Anglo-Burmese War.
+Palin joined the 2nd Battalion, Cheshire Regiment in Burma and saw active service in the latter stages of the Third Anglo-Burmese War.
 Then on 15 June 1888 he transferred to the Indian Staff Corps and was appointed to 14th King George's Own Ferozepore Sikhs.
 He served with the regiment on the Hazara Expedition of 1888, the Waziristan Expedition of 1894–95 and the Tochi Field Force of 1897–98 on the North-West Frontier.
 He was promoted to Captain in 1897 and served for five years (1899–1904) as permanent adjutant of the three battalions of the Calcutta Volunteer Rifles.

+Having been promoted to major in 1904, Palin reached the rank of lieutenant colonel in April 1912, and was appointed to command the 15th Ludhiana Sikhs.

+First World War

-Having been promoted to Major in 1904, Palin reached the rank of Lieutenant-Colonel in 1912, and was appointed to command the 15th Ludhiana Sikhs.
-By the outbreak of World War I Palin had transferred to command his own regiment, the 14th Sikhs.
-The regiment joined 29th Indian Brigade in October 1914 and went with it to Egypt.
-After defeating a Turkish Raid on the Suez Canal in February 1915, the brigade was sent to Gallipoli in April 1915.
+By the outbreak of the First World War in the summer of 1914 Palin had transferred to command his own regiment, the 14th Sikhs.
+The regiment joined the 29th Indian Brigade in October 1914 and went with it to Egypt.
+After defeating a Turkish raid on the Suez Canal in February 1915, the brigade was sent to Gallipoli in April 1915.